 Functional Block Diagram

-The full FireTracker System will be composed of four primary component systems: the Remote Ground Control Station (RCGS), the Mother Rover (MR), the Child Drone (CD), and the Sensor Package.
-Commands sent by the RCGS will be relayed through the MR to the CD and Sensor.
-CD telemetry and imagery data, in turn, will be relayed back to the RCGS through the MR. Current requirements do not specify any pathway for Sensor telemetry data, except that it must return to the RCGS.
+The full system will be composed of four primary component systems: the Ground Station (GS), the Mother Rover (MR), the Child Drone (CD), and the Sensor Package (SP).
+Commands sent by the GS will be relayed through the MR to the CD and SP.
+CD telemetry and imagery data, in turn, will be relayed back to the GS through the MR. Current requirements do not specify any pathway for SP telemetry data, except that it must return to the GS.

-This project will be designing, building, and testing the CD and Sensor systems.
-The CD will likely be acquired as a commercial off-the-shelf (COTS) vehicle, which will then be modified as needed to enable the FireTracker mission.
-The Sensor will be custom-built to meet mission requirements, using as many COTS components as possible.
-Command and communication through the RCGS and MR will be simulated by electrical and mechanical ground support equipment (EGSE and MGSE) in order to enable system-level testing of the CD and Sensor.
+This project will be designing, building, and testing the CD and SP systems.
+The CD will likely be acquired as a commercial off-the-shelf (COTS) vehicle, which will then be modified as needed to enable the mission.
+The SP will be custom-built to meet mission requirements, using as many COTS components as possible.
+Command and communication through the GS and MR will be simulated by electrical and mechanical ground support equipment (EGSE and MGSE) in order to enable system-level testing of the CD and SP.

-Figure 4.2 FireTracker Functional Block Diagram
+Figure 4.2 INFERNO Functional Block Diagram

 Critical Project Elements